-PREPARE (cream/pale blue/pale pink/yellow/lilac/grey) SELF-COMPLETION BOOKLET (FOR CHILDREN AGED 13-15/FOR YOUNG ADULT MEN AND WOMEN/FOR ADULT MEN AND WOMEN AGED 18-44 /FOR ADULTS AGED 45+) BY ENTERING SERIAL NUMBERS.
+PREPARE (colour) SELF-COMPLETION BOOKLET (FOR CHILDREN AGED 13-15/FOR YOUNG ADULT MEN AND WOMEN/FOR ADULT MEN AND WOMEN AGED 18-44 /FOR ADULTS AGED 45+) BY ENTERING SERIAL NUMBERS.
 CHECK YOU HAVE CORRECT PERSON NUMBER.

 (ELSEIF Age of respondent is 8 to 12 years) SCIntCh